JamesClonk/JamesClonk.github.io/content/posts/wireguard-on-kubernetes.md

 ---
 title: "Running WireGuard VPN (with ad-blocking) on Kubernetes"
-description: How to deploy a WireGuard VPN server and DNS ad-blocker on Kubernetes
+description: "How to deploy a WireGuard VPN server and DNS ad-blocker on Kubernetes"
 tags: [kubernetes,vpn,wireguard,adblock]
 author: Fabio Berchtold
 date: 2021-10-15T17:19:41+02:00